The Life and Times of the Zimbabwe and Zambian Jewish Communities

 About this talk

-The former British colonies of Northern and Southern Rhodesia saw thousands of Jews arrive during the late 19th and early to mid-20th century, mostly from the Russian Empire and from the Greek Island of Rhodes.
+The former British colonies of Northern and Southern Rhodesia saw thousands of Jews arrive from the late 19th to the mid-20th century, many from the Russian Empire and the Greek island of Rhodes.

-This presentation will describe how, why and when Jews arrived in these two territories, and how they contributed to the building of those countries which became Zimbabwe and Zambia as well as their own highly organized and closely knit Jewish Communities.
-It will cover over 130 years of history tracing the origins of Jewish migration and how the backdrop of powerful political changes impacted on their development, both positively and negatively.
+This presentation explores how, when, and why they came to these territories, and how they contributed to the development of what are now Zimbabwe and Zambia, as well as to their own highly organized and close-knit communities.
+Covering more than 130 years of history, it traces the origins of Jewish migration and examines how major political changes shaped their development—both positively and negatively.

 About Dave

-Dave Bloom was born and raised in Zimbabwe, and moved to Israel in 1973.
-He has over two decades of experience preserving family and community histories, creating multimedia legacies through books, video and audio recordings.
-Dave is married to Gail (ex Cape Town) and they have two married daughters and seven grandchildren in Israel.
+Dave Bloom was born and raised in Zimbabwe and moved to Israel in 1973.
+He has over two decades of experience preserving family and community histories, creating multimedia legacies through books, video, and audio recordings.
+Dave is married to Gail (originally from Cape Town), and they have two married daughters and seven grandchildren in Israel.

 You will be asked to select one of these options: